 If you’re warlike and want a Domination Victory Vampires are built for war so they are a great unit to add to your arsenal.
 Starting with an empire geared for combat is the best way to start a game.
 There are lots of leaders and civilizations that are well-suited for a warlike approach and there are several leaders and nations that are favored by most experienced players for pursuing a Domination Victory.

 Macedon with Alexander is a good choice for an aggressive approach and Vampires will fit right in.
 With Alexander leading Macedon his cities never get war weary.
 Aggression is encouraged for this leader/nation combo since capturing an enemy city with a Wonder in it heals all friendly units instantly.
-If you’re at war frequently your nation could fall behind in research, but Macedon gets a Eureka bonus every time it captures a city with and Encampment or Campus District in it an Inspiration if it has a Holy Site or Theater Square.
+If you’re at war frequently your nation could fall behind in research, but Macedon gets a Eureka bonus every time it captures a city with an Encampment or Campus District in it plus it gets Inspiration if it has a Holy Site or Theater Square.

 How Do Vampires Gain Strength In Civ 6?